In This Hub:

 Now it doesn't take much imagination to take this out of the kennel and imagine the same dynamics occurring under a bad manager.
 A stressed out manager, gets the entire department upset and on edge.

-This concept is especially applicable in a street confrontation, where fear of perceived loss of 'respect' will often motivate a beta (who is trying to convince everyone he is an alpha) to overreact.
+This concept is especially applicable in a street confrontation, where fear of perceived loss of 'respect' will often motivate a beta (who is trying to convince everyone he is an alpha) to over react.

 Here is where you get into a problem common among what if monkeys, lacking inner calm they project their insecurity onto everyone and assume they will act the way they would.